-(1) Admission to the master's examination is granted for each part separately.

-(2) Any student who is enrolled at HHL for the part-time Master Program in Management (M.Sc.) and who has registered for the relevant modules and courses will be admitted to the first part of the master's examination.
+- (1) Admission to the master's examination is granted for each part separately. - (2) Any student who is enrolled at HHL for the full-time Master Program in Entrepreneurship (M.Sc.) and who has registered for the relevant modules and courses will be admitted to the first part of the master's examination (as part of the compulsory and compulsory elective areas).
 A separate application for admission to the examination is not required.
-Deregistration for non-compulsory modules and courses may be submitted within the specified time periods.

-(3) As a general rule, a candidate is admitted to the second part of the master's examination (master's thesis) if he or she has completed at least six terms of the part-time Master Program in Management (M.Sc.) at HHL.
-The candidate is admitted on the basis of a written application to the examination committee
+Deregistration for non-compulsory modules and courses may be submitted within the specified time periods. - (3) As a general rule, a candidate is admitted to the second part of the master's examination (master's thesis) if he or she has completed at least five terms of the full-time Master Program in Management (M.Sc.) at HHL.
+The candidate is admitted on the basis of a written application.